Rgtemze/VComment/README.md

 > Note that the extension is still under development.
 Hence, it is not available in the VS Code extensions page.

-1. Make sure you have VS Code installed.
+1. Make sure you have VS Code & Typescript installed.

 2. Clone this repo